 More than 30 interactive and educational activities stimulate imagination and self-discovery.
 Conceptualised and created by husband and wife team Delia and Milenko Prvacki, these invite kids to embrace the future.
 They can imagine themselves in different professions, and even embrace a cause by pledging on cards.
 What kids can do: Look up at the starry night, peer through a telescope, sit in the space, and dream!

 This installation is by Singaporean artist Song-Ming Ang (Singapore’s representative at the 2019 Venice Biennale).
-It’s made up of thousands of pipes of various colours and sizes, and 350 ping pong balls!
+It’s made up of thousands of pipes of various colours and sizes, and balls that you can throw at the pipes to make music!
 What kids can do: Throw a ball at the pipes and hear the different sounds they make.
 Can you create your own unique tunes and melodies?

 Life by the River